Rigidity for Some Cases of Anosov Endomorphisms of Torus: Preliminaries on SRB measures for endomorphisms

-\begin{theorem}[\cite{QXZ}] For an Axiom A attractor, in particular Anosov endomorphisms, there is a unique invariant measure which is characterized by each of the following properties: \begin{enumerate} \item The metric entropy is equal to the sum of positive Lypunov exponents. \item The conditional measures of the invariant measure on unstable manifolds are absolutely continuous with respect to the Lebesgue measures on these manifolds. \item Lebesgue almost every point in an open neighborhood of the attractor is generic to this measure. \end{enumerate} \end{theorem}

 There are analogous formulations concerning subordinate partition with respect to stable manifolds, which can be take decreasing, that means $f^{-1} (\eta) \preceq \eta,$ see \cite{PDL2}, Proposition 4.1.1.
-In the sense of hyperbolic repellors, including Anosov endomorphims, there is an important result concern inverse S.R.B measures.
+In the sense of hyperbolic repellors, including Anosov endomorphisms, there is an important result concerning inverse SRB measures.

-\begin{theorem}[Theorem 3 of \cite{Mh1}] Let $\Lambda$ be a connected hyperbolic repellor for a smooth $f: M \rightarrow M .$ Assume that $f$ is $d$ to one, then there is a unique $f-$invariant probability measure $\mu^{-}$ on $\Lambda$ satisfying the inverse Pesin formula
+\begin{theorem} [Theorem 3 of \cite{Mh1} and Theorems 2.3 and 2.6 of \cite{PDL2}] Let $\Lambda$ be a connected hyperbolic repellor for a smooth $f: M \rightarrow M .$ Assume that $f$ is $d$ to one, then there is a unique $f-$invariant probability measure $\mu^{-}$ on $\Lambda$ satisfying the inverse Pesin formula

-In addition the measure $\mu^{-}$ has absolutely continuous conditional measures on local stable manifolds.
+In addition, the measure $\mu^{-}$ is characterized by having absolutely continuous conditional measures on local stable manifolds.

 \end{theorem}

 In the setting of the previous Theorem, if $(f, \mu)$ satisfies the Stable Pesin Formula \ref{PesinS}, then for a given subordinate partition $\eta,$ with respect to stable manifolds, we have for $\mu-$ a.e $x \in M.$ Moreover